R E C C S ● U ● L E A R N

 Previous class topics have included technology, genealogy, rule of law, DNA, smart phone apps,

-Vietnam, John Fielder’s photography, election politics, writing, life’s last chapters, selling on eBay, cybersecurity, Colorado travel, downsizing, and others.
+Vietnam, John Fielder’s photography, election politics, writing, life’s last chapters, selling on eBay, cybersecurity, Colorado travel, downsizing, meditation, and others.

 #3 Offer people who share similar interests a reason for coming together

-Last fall non-members represented about 10% of participants.
+Non-members represent about 10% of participants.